 Jitneys only cost $1.50 per person each way, but they will make many stops along the route to pick up and drop off passengers.
 Jitney drivers only accept cash (US or Bahamian dollars), and they don’t give change.

-To take a jitney to Love Beach, head over to Frederick Street (if you’re lost, just ask for directions to Burger King).
+To take a jitney to Love Beach, walk over to Frederick Street from the cruise port (if you’re lost, just ask for directions to Burger King).
 You’ll see lots of colorful buses lining both sides of the street.

 #10 and #12 buses could be going to Love Beach.
 Just pop your head in the bus and ask the driver if they’re going there.
 Your journey will take about 45 minutes to an hour, depending on how many stops the driver makes.